Jwan622/docker_k8_tutorial/notes.md

 ![container](images/docker_container.png)

-# Section X
+# Section 3

 ## Notes
+When running docker build, each step in run inside and intermediate container and the output of a step is a new image that is used for the next step.
+At every step, you output an image with a new file system and new command

 ## New commands
-instead of pasting an id everytime, use and ID.
+instead of pasting an id everytime, use an ID or tag using the -t flag.

 ```
 docker build -t jwan/redis:latest .